Never Miss a Court Hearing in Wisconsin

-I'm often asked "do I need to show up to a court hearing?"
+Court Hearings - should I appear?I'm often asked "do I need to show up to a court hearing?"
 I always tell people that unless you've retained a lawyer who will be attending the hearing, you MUST show up.
 Bad things (more on that below) can happen if you don't appear.

 First hearing on a caseThe first hearing on a case is often call the "return date."
 The name conveys the nature of the hearing; it's when the parties are to return to court.
 In small claims, each county handles the return date a little differently.
 So if you don't hire a lawyer, make sure you understand what is expected of you at the hearing.
 In some courts you will be expected to present your defenses and have a trial.
 Don't be caught unprepared in this situation.

-Here's the short answer to what happens if you fail to appear at a court hearing: bad stuff.
+What happens if I don't show up?Here's the short answer to what happens if you fail to appear at a court hearing: bad stuff.
 If you don't appear, the court could "enter judgment" against you.
 This would operate as a lien on your assets and subject you to a wage garnishment.
 Getting a judgment undone (or "vacated" to use legal terms) is extremely difficult. it's far better to appear and understand the case (and tell your side of the story) than to risk a judgment.